 Read on to learn more about early morning headaches.

-What are the different types of headaches?
+What are the different types of early morning headaches?

 A headache can cause dull, sharp, or throbbing pain.
 You may experience the headache briefly, for an hour or less, or for a prolonged period up to a few days.